archeycharnou/Terraform/readme.md

-README.md with:
-o Instructions to deploy/destroy o DNS endpoint for ALB (for verifying IP response)

-Provision a secure, highly available AWS environment that includes:
-- VPC
-    - 2 private subnets
-    - 2 public subnets
-    - IGW
-    - NAT GW
-    - Private & Public Route Table
-    - EIP
-- 2 EC2 instances
-- Application Load Balancer
-- Auto Scaling Group & Lauch Template
-- MySQL RDS instance
-- S3 bucket for private document storage.
-- Enable monitoring and auditing via CloudWatch and CloudTrail.
-- When the system is accessed via port 80, it should respond with the instance’s public IP address in plain text.
-- I added the remote backend on S3 & DynamoDB for state locking and preventing multiple writes at the same time.

 🎯 Objective
 Provision a secure, highly available AWS environment that includes a: VPC, EC2 instances behind a Load Balancer and Auto Scaling Group, a MySQL RDS instance, and S3 bucket for private